xcui-math/DiscreteMath/index.md

 ### Exams & Scores

 There will be one midterm and one final exams.
+The exams are closed-book, but you are allowed to prepare your own cheatsheet on one A4 paper.

 The total score of this course consists of the following:
 + 10% Attendance